Tongcheng/4741_TrendTrade/README.md

 Specifically, we are interested in the following problems:

 Given Daily prices (including: open price, close price, daily high price, daily low price) and volume of 500 S&P500 stocks.
-We want to find how information of Google Trends contribute to the formation of prices in the following ways:

-### (1) How does the Google Trend of stock abbreviated symbols (for example: AAPL for apple stock) indicate price change of the day, max price difference of the day and volume of the day.
+We want to find how information of Google Trends contribute to the formation of prices, in particular: How does the Google Trend of stock abbreviated symbols (for example: AAPL for apple stock) indicate price change of the day, max price difference of the day and volume of the day.

 This question is interesting because when Google Trend of a stock in spiked, it could mean some major events happened to the company, for example, Apple launched its new products.

 # Step 1: Data Gathering